 For several years, I worked within the State of Maine Judicial System as a Guardian ad litem conducting child custody evaluations.

 Advanced and specialty training has been an important part of my commitment to my clients.
 Some of these areas of study include Psychological Trauma, Trauma and Dissociation, Interpersonal Neurobiology, Transformative Mediation, Child-Parent Psychotherapy, Eye Movement Desensitization and Reprocessing, and Trauma Focused Cognitive Behavioral Theory.
-I belong to the National Association of Social Workers, EMDR International Association, the Clinical Social Work Association, and the International Society for Stress-Dissociation.

 I have many years of experience working in business and health management in the areas of process and quality improvement, program development, outcomes assessment and management and population health.